At a Glance

 ✨Show Your Compassion

 As a Domiciliary Optometrist, empathy is key.
-Be prepared to share examples of how you've demonstrated compassion in your previous roles, especially when dealing with patients who may be vulnerable or anxious.
+Be prepared to share examples of how you've provided patient care in the past, especially in challenging situations.
+This will demonstrate your ability to connect with patients and understand their needs.

 ✨Highlight Your Communication Skills

 Effective communication is crucial in this role.
-During the interview, emphasise your ability to explain complex information clearly and how you ensure that patients and their families understand test results and recommendations.
+During the interview, emphasise your ability to explain complex information clearly and how you engage with patients and their families.
+Consider discussing any experiences where you had to adapt your communication style.

 ✨Demonstrate Organisational Skills